 How to make your home feel Light, Airy and Spacious

-As a designer, I am often asked “How can I create a light and airy feel in this room?” or ”How should I arrange the furniture to optically enlarge my home?”
-It’s a question anyone that spends a lot of time at home (like all of us right now during the quarantine) contemplates and one that has different answers depending on the space.
+As a designer, I am often asked “How can I create a light and airy feel in this room?”, ”How should I arrange the furniture to optically enlarge my home?” or “How to add more light to a room”?
+A questions anyone that spends a lot of time at home (like all of us right now during the quarantine) contemplates and one that has different answers depending on the space.

 Finding unique ways to create a light and airy feel that expands the visual space is a key component of my design strategy.